openTdataCH/netexRealisationGuideSwitzerland/docs/A1_annex_resources_references.md

 NeTEx is a CEN Technical Specification (CEN/TS), published as a series referenced as CEN/TS 16614.
 It is based on Transmodel V6.2 (EN 12896 series) and SIRI (CEN/TS 15531-4/-5 and EN 15531-1/-2/-3).

 ### Access to the Standards
-All norms and technical specfications can be purchased via VSS-Mobilityplattform.
+All norms and technical specifications can be purchased via VSS-Mobilityplattform.
 Search for "netex", "siri", "transmodel".

 https://www.mobilityplatform.ch